newrelic/open-install-library/docs/kubernetes.md

 Assuming you've deployed newrelic instrumentation using the manifest file, you can un-install the newrelic instrumentation by running the command below (assuming you SSH into the bastion host).

 `kubectl delete -f <manifest.yaml>`

+## Reset minikube

+If you'd like to restart with a fresh new K8s/minikube, you can simply run the delete and start commands below

+`minikube delete`
+`minikube start --memory 8192 --cpus 4`

+You can then re-create SockShop and install NewRelic on a freshly created cluster.